right-rudder/summit/src/content/blog/the-best-career-option-of-the-decade-pilot.md

 _Are you interested in becoming a pilot?_

 The advantages to getting your pilot certificate are nothing short of life changing.
-Whether you want to fly as a hobby or you’re interested in a career in aviation, get a head start at Red Arrow Flight Academy.
+Whether you want to fly as a hobby or you’re interested in a career in aviation, get a head start at Summit Flight Academy.
 We offer exceptional flight training to safely and efficiently help you achieve your goals.
 Give us a call at (575) 201-6160, or contact us via our website.